AttackOnJasper/University-notes/notes/aws/aws.md

 ### Kinesis Firehose
 * reliably load streaming data into data lakes, data stores, and analytics tools
 * Features
-	* capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near-real-time analytics
+	* capture, transform, and load (deliver) streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near-real-time analytics
 	* automatically scales to match the throughput of your data and requires no ongoing administration
 	* can also batch, compress (e.g. reduce storage in S3), transform, and encrypt the data before loading it
 	* No storage, while KDS has